StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 3. r → l
 5. (i → k) ∧ (r → i) ∧ (r → l) ∧ l is not a contradiction

-To show that a proposition is not a contradiction, all that is necessary is one value that is not false.
+To show that a proposition is not a contradiction, all that is necessary is to show a single case in which the proposition is true.
 This can be easily done for the proposition (i → k) ∧ (r → i) ∧ (r → l) ∧ l using a truth table:

 <table>
   <tr>